What Is Stress Leave & How Can You Request It?

 By this time, you should have a note from your doctor stating that you qualify for a stress leave at work.
 How will you tell your employer?

 Many employees don’t feel comfortable explaining to their employers why they need some time off work.
+And 60% of employees report not having paid sick leave.
+But that doesn’t mean you should not ask for it.
 Remember that stress leave is a very common situation in the workplace.
 And chances are, it’s not your employer’s first time dealing with it.
 So, go ahead and speak directly with your HR team or manager and explain:

 - Your stress levels are preventing you to work effectively.